bddap/lapi/readme.md

 - [ ] Allow api client to provide hash preimage when generating an invoice
 - [ ] endpoints::Api should contain a structured error logger.
 When a server error is encountered, http 500 should be returned and the error logged to logger.
+- [ ] Consider tracking multiple payments to a single invoice

 # Build setup 🤮